Nthompson096/win95-qemu-scripts/README.md

 Sadly I have no idea what is causing this, like I said this OS is old so expect issues.
 Recently decided to remove -soundhw sb16 in the scripts but you can re-add it if you'd like; be warned I had issues with BSOD.

+To enable sound you would have to edit /usr/share/win95/winstartnokvm.sh with your favorite text editor.

 Alternatively it would be best to just run the machine in virt-manager with the xml document I have provided below as it fixes the sound issue; new issue is that the network will not work, but you can use the shell scripts provided to work around this.

 [There is a wiki for a work around however.](https://wiki.osdev.org/Sound_Blaster_16#QEMU_support)